- IIIF-Discuss = 737 members

 Call for Volunteers: IIIF Code of Conduct Team

 The IIIF Code of Conduct has been revised to include a description of community norms and expectations in addition to anti-harassment and reporting guidelines.
-Volunteers are needed to be part of the IIIF Code of Conduct Team, as described in the Code of Conduct document.
+Volunteers are needed to be part of the IIIF Code of Conduct.
 To volunteer to be part of the team, please complete the volunteer form before Monday, September 4.
 Volunteers will be notified of their status by Friday, September 8.

 The IIIF Community Newsletter is published quarterly to provide an at-a-glance update on the current activities and trends in the IIIF community.
 Anyone may submit an item for publication as long as it relates to IIIF.
 Please use the IIIF Community Newsletter submission form to submit an item to the newsletter.

 Are you a software developer working with IIIF, or preparing to work with IIIF?
 Please complete the IIIF Software Developers Survey to help the IIIF Software Developers Community Group improve documentation and prioritize topics for discussion.